z1ndabad/shadcn-uilib-starter/README.md

 To consume component libraries built with this starter before publishing to a registry, you can:
 - Run `npm link` in your library's working directory
 - Run `npm link [my-library]` in the working directory of the consuming application
-- Import my-library in the consuming app as normal
+- Import my-library and any CSS files (at minimum `my-library/styles.css') in the consuming app as normal

 ## Notes
 - There is an example config for adding additional fonts (JetBrains Mono Variable), using @fontsource: